marcusasar/ev-sales-time-series-analysis/README.md

 To analyze global EV sales over time and answer key time series questions such as:
 - How have EV sales changed year by year?
+- How have global electric vehicle (EV) sales evolved over the last decade, and what long-term trends can we observe?
 - Which years experienced the highest absolute growth?
 - Which years experienced the highest percentage growth?
 - How have cumulative global sales evolved over time?